 Telephone: 01273 firstname.lastname@example.org

-Whilst we are still in the grips of the corona virus pandemic, we will continue to have contact with our patients through both e consults and telephone appointments and some face to face if advised.
+Whilst we are still managing the grips of the corona virus pandemic, we will continue to have contact with our patients through e consults, telephone appointments and face to face.

 Before you pick up the phone or take time out to come to the practice, please consider the use of e-consult.
 This can be used for most enquiries you may have, prescription queries, medical advice, requests for fit notes and if required access to your GP for telephone or face to face appointments.

 Our telephone lines are open 8.30- 6.00.
 Monday- Friday.